alecsandrei/PySAGA-cmd/README.md

 # TODOs

 - [x] Implement recursive search for the saga_cmd file.
-- [ ] Improve the verbose behaviour of tool execution.
+- [ ] Improve the verbose behaviour of tool execution (add a progress bar?).